 The truth is that libraries play a much more important role than just lending books (although of course, that will always be part of what makes them special).
 Libraries are an important source of social cohesion and community for people of all generations, including young people.
 Many libraries loan far more than books — unique libraries around the world offer patrons the chance to check out everything from baking pans to robotics kits.

 We have gathered 15 of the coolest things you can check out from the library.
-This is not an exclusive list.
-Let us know what we missed in the comments below:
+This is far from an exclusive list.
+Let us know what we missed in comments below:

 1. Museum tickets

 Many libraries around the US and the world, including most libraries in the Bay Area and the public library in Denver, check out passes for museums, zoos, cultural centers and more.
 So check out at new art exhibit — for free.

 The public library in Neenah, Wisconsin checks out cake pans in fun shapes like princesses, Mickey Mouse, and Sesame Street characters so patrons can make a treat for special special occasions.